OskarKlintrotSkolarbeteWP14/2dv607.oskarklintrot.se/_posts/2015-10-19-set-up-multiple-aliases-in-powershell-at-once.md

 ---
 layout: post
-title: Set up multiple aliases in powershell at once
+title: Set up multiple aliases in Powershell at once
 comments: True
 ---
 Using the command-line in Windows used to be a horrible experience compared to *nix.
 Now days though Windows PowerShell is a really nice command-line shell, especially i Windows 10.
 The shell's in Windows (thats PS and of course the good ol' cmd.exe) works in another way than in *nix. <!--break-->In Windows they treat everything as objects while in *nix they treat everything as a file.
 Both have their pro's and cons but I'm not the right person to dig into that.
 Instead I will show you how I use small scripts for my most used commands.